 Company-wide product manager for Lotus Notes (then IBM Notes).
 Provided technical support, consultation, and training to 1400+ licensees across the US.
 Implemented a national qualitative commercial lines underwriting application for virtual community of property and casualty underwriters.

 Lead architect for development of a shared digital library to support Community Change-based educational programs within community colleges and four-year institutions of higher learning.
 Designed and beta-tested with the Community Learning Partnership network to develop best methods.

 Bruce has helped many organizations develop a Web presence.
 He's created Web templates, implemented Web templates, developed user experiences with interactivity, and integrated Web designs with content management systems like Drupal, Wordpress, Joomla, and Moodle.

 Bruce has been involved in many other projects as a contributor, cooperative partner, or collaborator.
-The nine above are the most extensive in which Bruce was the conceptual lead and implementer.
+The twelve above are the most extensive in which Bruce was the conceptual lead and implementer.
 Many collaborations are with the CEV over the years.